-How Does Turmeric Benefit Dogs?
+How Is Turmeric Good for Dogs?

-Curcumin For Dog Cancer
+Curcumin for Dog Cancer

-Veterinarian and dog cancer expert Damian Dressler claims: "Curcumin is one of the core ingredients I use in cancer supplement programs for my patients and I have seen literal shrinkage of different dog lumps, like hemangiosarcomas of the skin, fatty tumors (lipomas), fibrosarcomas, and plasmacytomas.
-I rely on it a lot."
+Curcumin is one of the core ingredients I use in cancer supplement programs for my patients and I have seen literal shrinkage of different dog lumps, like hemangiosarcomas of the skin, fatty tumors (lipomas), fibrosarcomas, and plasmacytomas.
+I rely on it a lot.

-Ohio State researchers found that STAT3, a protein that plays a crucial role for a tumor cell’s ability to metastasize and resist chemotherapy, is inhibited by curcumin, but the only disadvantage is that it's not well absorbed after ingestion.
+Ohio State researchers found that STAT3, a protein that plays a crucial role in a tumor cell’s ability to metastasize and resist chemotherapy, is inhibited by curcumin, but the only disadvantage is that it's not well absorbed after ingestion.

 Curcumin for Dog Osteoarthritis

-Turmeric benefits go way beyond its anti-cancer properties.
+Turmeric's benefits go way beyond its anti-cancer properties.
 In a group trial, dogs treated with turmeric for osteoarthritis showed significant improvement.
 This is due to this herb's anti-inflammatory properties.
-According to Vet Info "Turmeric is an anti-inflammatory that can be safely administered to dogs and is very effective in controlling pain in arthritic dogs."
+According to Vet Info, "Turmeric is an anti-inflammatory that can be safely administered to dogs and is very effective in controlling pain in arthritic dogs."

-Along with boswellia, yucca root, bromelain, and hawthorn, turmeric may help a dog with arthritis according to the Whole Dog Journal.
-Turmeric is an ingredient in the popular dog supplement produced by Only Natural and known as "Get up and Go".
-Unlike NSAIDs, such as dog Rimadyl which can cause digestive upset and ulcers, turmeric seems to sooth the digestive system and reduces the risk of ulcers.
+Along with Boswellia, yucca root, bromelain, and hawthorn, turmeric may help a dog with arthritis according to the Whole Dog Journal.
+Turmeric is an ingredient in the popular dog supplement Get Up & Go, produced by Only Natural.
+Unlike NSAIDs, such as dog Rimadyl which can cause digestive upset and ulcers, turmeric seems to soothe the digestive system and reduces the risk of ulcers.

 Curcumin for Other Uses

-To help with an abrasion, veterinarian Dr. Ron Wil, from Portland, Oregon claims, “To simply mix honey with the turmeric to form a paste and apply it to the abrasion.”
-It's also an antioxidant that protects against free radicals, supports the immune system, promotes good liver function and protects skin and eyes among a long list of other benefits, explains Karen Becker in the video below.
-More testimonials on some of the many benefits of Turmeric can be also found on the Earth Clinic website.
+To help with an abrasion, veterinarian Dr. Ron Wil from Portland, Oregon, claims you can “simply mix honey with the turmeric to form a paste and apply it to the abrasion.”
+It's also an antioxidant that protects against free radicals, supports the immune system, promotes good liver function, and protects skin and eyes among a long list of other benefits, explains Karen Becker in the video below.
+More testimonials on some of the many benefits of turmeric can be also found on the Earth Clinic website.

 Turmeric for Dogs: Interactions and Risks